- About US

 College Program midshipmen have the opportunity to compete nationally for a three or two year Naval ROTC Scholarship or for College Program “advanced standing.”
 Both provide a path to commissioning as an officer in the Navy or Marine Corps.
 Students not selected for a scholarship or “advanced standing” before their junior year are not normally allowed to continue in the program.

 ⇒ How to apply for the College Program

 Prospective College Program students must complete and send the following documents to the Oregon State University Naval Science Department.
-Applications must be received by September 1st for Fall Term consideration.

 Prompt return of your Uniform Fitting Sheet is extremely important over the summer to ensure the availability of a properly fitted uniform in time for New Student Orientation (held in September).
 The uniform fitting sheet must be filled out by a qualified alterations professional, i.e., seamstress or tailor.
 If an alterations professional cannot be found in your community, ask your local cleaners if they have someone who can help you.

 If you are applying mid-academic year, please complete and send in the documents listed above.